Islamic design

 A safety glass window shattered by a missile

-In this part of these notes, security is taken to have the meaning of the provision of devices and systems to protect a building and, by extension, those within it.
+In this part of these notes, security is taken to have the meaning of the planning and provision of devices and systems to protect a building and, by extension, those within it.
 The notes are added here in order to give some background to the thinking behind decisions on some upmarket housing and other development in Qatar.
 It is based on experience of a number of schemes but has been generalised and simplified in order to concentrate on principles that may be of use on a variety of projects.
 In general the notes will refer to houses, but the same principles are valid for different and larger uses.

 The second point to make is that it is easy to get carried away worrying about the possibilities of attack.
 A degree of common sense should be used; but it is also worth reminding designers that there may be a certain amount of what appears to be fatalism in the views of their clients which should be borne in mind when considering requirements.